xcart/xcart-docs/_pages/kb_en/modules/pin_codes/admin_experience.md

 ---
 ## Adding Products with PIN Codes

 Adding a product with PIN codes is similar to adding an ordinary product described in {% link "Adding products" ref_fhzzxDTy %}.
-The only difference is that you must also generate PIN codes for the product using the _PIN Codes_ tab on the Product details page in the Admin/Provider area.
+The only difference is that you must also generate PIN codes for the product using the _PIN Codes_ tab on the Product details page in the Admin area.

 To add a PIN code to a product:
 1. Create, import or clone a product as described in {% link "Adding products" ref_fhzzxDTy %}.